FaulkNet/matasano-crypto-python/README.md

 matasano-crypto-python
 ======================

-a repository for python source related to the matasano crypto challenges
+A project to translate a set of solutions for the Matasano Crypto Challenges written in Python 2 to Python 3.